torstees/MVtest/documentation/mvtest/mvtest.rst

 .. important::

     There is one caveat when using MACH output for analysis: MV-Test requires Chromosome and Position for consistency in reporting.
-As such, the IDs inside .info files must be of the form: chrom:pos
+As such, the intiail column for .info files must be of the form: chrom:pos

-    If RSIDs or solely positions are found, MVtest will exit with an error.
+    Currently, if rsIDs (with or without the chromosome) or just the position will produce an error during execution.

 When running MVtest using MACH dosage on a cluster, users can instruct a given job to anlyze data from a portion of the files contained within the MACH